What our Butterflies lesson plan includes

 BUTTERFLIES LESSON PLAN WORKSHEETS

-The Butterflies lesson plan contains three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
-Each of these worksheets will help students solidify their understanding of the lesson content.
-You can refer to the guide on the classroom procedure page to know when to administer each worksheet to your students.
+The Butterflies lesson plan includes two worksheets: an activity worksheet and a practice worksheet.
+Each one will help students solidify their grasp of the material they learned throughout the lesson.
+You can refer to the classroom procedure guidelines to know when to hand out each worksheet.

 Worksheet Answer Keys

-Likewise, there may be some variation in the first section of the homework assignment.
-The answer keys shows acceptable answers for the labeling of the butterfly pictures.
-Students’ answers for the bottom section, however, should match those of the answer key.
+At the end of the lesson plan document is an answer key for the practice worksheet.
+The correct answers are all in red to make it easier for you to compare them with students’ responses.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.